 Goals: To introduce and develop classical and modern concepts of inorganic chemistry.

 Content: Periodic, chemical, and physical properties of the elements; symmetry and group theory; ionic and covalent bonding; acid-base chemistry; kinetics and mechanisms; metals and semiconductors; electronic spectra of coordination complexes; organometallic and bioinorganic chemistry; the application of molecular orbital theory; and quantum mechanical calculations.

-Taught: Annually, spring Prerequisite: CHEM 3240 (grade of C- or better) Note: Students must concurrently register for a lecture and a corresponding 0-credit lab section of this course.
-Credits: 4
+Note: Students must concurrently register for a lecture and a corresponding 0-credit lab section of this course.